Promotion Evaluation Q&A July 2021

 - If member completes a successful evaluation, club rating becomes 3.5.

 - If member is unsuccessful, temporary club rating becomes 2.5 and member can now evaluate for 3.0 or reschedule another level 3.5 evaluation per the timeframe in the previous question.
+The member will pay the full cost for the next evaluation and the appropriate wait time to get back in the queue will apply.

 Where will the evaluations be conducted?